Fire and rescue services

 More information:

-If you plan to bring medication, check if it's legal in the Seychelles:
+If you plan to bring medication, check if it's legal in Seychelles.
+Take enough legal medicine for your trip.

 Carry a copy of your prescription and a letter from your doctor stating: